datastaxdevs/workshop-realtime-data-pipelines/README.md

   --namespace default
 ```

-(You would delete it with `./bin/pulsar-admin functions delete --tenant public --namespace default --name rrouter-function`).
+(You would delete it, should the need arise, with `./bin/pulsar-admin functions delete --tenant public --namespace default --name rrouter-function`).

 The Pulsar setup is done.